 What is known about 1st Lt.
 William Lucas Cockrum is that he was born on October 25, 1910, and was the youngest of two sons of William Monroe Cockrum & Mary Jackson-Cockrum.
 As a child, he lived in Brown, Arkansas.

 It is known that William was called up to active duty on July 5, 1941, while working as a salesman.
-He was assigned to C Company, 194th Tank Battalion as a commander of a tank platoon.
+He was assigned to Hq Company, 194th Tank Battalion.
+It appears he was the commander of tanks assigned to Hq Company.
 This may have taken place as the battalion prepared for duty overseas.

 On August 15, 1941, the 194th received orders, from Ft.
 Knox, Kentucky, for duty in the Philippines because of an event earlier in the year.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots – who was flying at a lower altitude – noticed something odd in the water.
 He took his plane down and identified a flagged buoy and saw another one in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island which was hundreds of miles away.
 The island had a large radio transmitter.
 The squadron returned to its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.